The Guide to Finding Moving Boxes

-You might also try a Google search with “moving boxes near me” as the search term.
-Finding cardboard boxes might work well too or even “get free moving boxes.”
+You might also try a Google search with “where to get moving boxes near me” as the search term.
+Finding cardboard boxes might work well, too, or even “get free moving boxes.”

 1. U-Haul Box Exchange

-If you are looking at how to find moving boxes U-Haul is an excellent place to start.
+If you are looking at where to get boxes for moving, U-Haul is an excellent place to start.
 U-Haul operates a box exchange to help people who are moving.
 It enables you to find people who have likely recently moved home and don’t need their boxes anymore.

-The program has the advantage of letting you have boxes that are going to be suitable for a move, and you may be able to pick up some other moving supplies at the same time.
+The program has the advantage of letting you have boxes that will be suitable for a move, and you may be able to pick up some other moving supplies at the same time.

 If you can’t find any in your local area, you can make a post asking people to contact you if they have some to give away.

-Checking the local pages for people giving away boxes is a good place to look online.
+Checking the local pages for people giving away boxes is an excellent place to look online.
 The free section could be a source of boxes that others have used in their move.
-Craigslist is used to find just about everything and boxes are no exception.
-Since you are moving you might also want to consider the site for selling things you no longer want, unless of course, you will be donating to charity.
+Craigslist is used to find just about everything, and boxes are no exception.
+Since you are moving, you might also want to consider the site for selling things you no longer want, unless of course, you will be donating to charity.